MariamMohamed29/CurrencyConversionProject/README.md

 # CurrencyConversionProject
-This is a back-end currency conversion project
+This is a sample Java / Maven / Spring Boot (version 2.7.14) application that aims to  provide users with real-time and accurate currency conversion rates using Google's open APIs.

 ## Architecture of Currency Conversion API